 This one is a classic tomato-based chili with traditional red chili seasonings and kept vegetarian.
 If you are looking for a meaty red chili, use this as a starting point and brown beef and/or chicken and add them when you add the beans.

-¼ c extra-virgin olive oil
+¼ c extra-virgin olive oil2 medium onions, diced

 2 large green peppers, seeded and diced